Tarrant County will require face masks at all businesses amid surge of COVID-19 cases

 Tarrant County Elections Administrator Heider Garcia said this does not apply to polling places for the July 14 election.
 “No one can impose requirements on any voter to come inside a polling place,” he said.
 Early voting runs from June 29-July 10.

-Before this announcement, Tarrant County was the most populated urban area in Texas that had not required masks.
+Before Thursday, Tarrant County was the most populated urban area in Texas that had not required masks.

 “It’s not comfortable and it’s not cool,” said Price, who attended the announcement virtually.
 “But COVID is not comfortable or cool.